RyansQin/ccc-Team27/README.md

 ### Topic Clustring

-        Use `LDA (Latent Dirichlet Allocation)` for topic clustering. `LDA` uses the common features of the terms in the text to discover the topic of the text and does not require any background knowledge about the text.
+Use `LDA (Latent Dirichlet Allocation)` for topic clustering. `LDA` uses the common features of the terms in the text to discover the topic of the text and does not require any background knowledge about the text. `LDA` will generate a topic for each term in each document.
+From the perspective of document clustering, `LDA` does not have a uniform clustering label for documents, but each term has a clustering label, and that is the topic.
+The final output of LDA is the topics, the terms of each topic and the weight of each term.
+The number of topics and the number of terms in each topic can be customized.

 ### Sentiment Analysis

 We used the `TextBlob` library to perform sentiment analysis on the tweets we crawled. `TextBlob` is a python library which provides a simple API for NLP task.
+We used its sentiment analysis feature to analyze whether Australian tweets were positive or negative during lockdown.
+The result returned by `TextBlob` is a tuple, which includes polarity, subjectivity, and assessment.
+We can judge the emotion of the text by analyzing the obtained polarity.

 ## Database